Coronavirus Roundtable - Still In The Early Innings

 Lawrence Fuller: Investors should recognize that the size of the stimulus and speed with which it is being delivered will mitigate the damage to the economy and markets to such a degree that we avoid the most dire predictions of a repeat of the 2008 financial crisis.
 Markets will recover in advance of the economy, bottoming coincident with the deepest point of economic contraction this summer.
 Therefore, maintaining some exposure to risk assets is prudent unless you can pick the bottom.
 I will be gradually increasing my exposure to risk as I think we approach that inflection point.
 Today's stimulus efforts are more consumer-focused than the QE programs implemented after the financial crisis in 2008.
 The last recovery saw minimal consumer price inflation, because all of the stimulus was focused on creating a wealth effect that inflated markets.
 This time inflation will rear its ugly head and the yield curve will steepen.
 There will be a pent up demand for goods and services when the economy reopens, further fueled by helicopter money being sent to many households that do not need it.

-How much does the pre-corona market starting point matter for where we are now, and if it does matter, how?
+How much does the pre-coronavirus market starting point matter for where we are now, and if it does matter, how?

 Eric Basmajian: Before the virus, the growth rate in the economy was declining, falling from 3.2% in 2018 to 2.3% at the end of 2019.
 Furthermore, risk assets were grossly overvalued, which contributed to the rapid decline in stock prices.
 Asset prices, as mentioned above, are not "cheap," which may mean this cycle ends with a more substantial peak-to-trough decline in some pockets of the market than many investors were prepared for.
 Pockets of value are certainly available, but not yet on a broad index level.

-Note: Editors' Note: We have added sourcing to several answers from one author due to attribution issues.